apnordin/12-Employee-Tracker/README.md

 ```

 ## Usage

+First, open MySQL Workbench and copy all code from emanagerDB.sql into a new SQL tab and execute the code in MySQL.

 Enter your password for MySQL Workbench into the password entry on line 9 of index.js, install dependencies, then run node index.js.
 It is advised to start by adding departments, then roles, then employees.

 To watch a video demonstration, click [here](https://drive.google.com/file/d/12AFLv5fvPBI79HChmfuqSm0oToI8EDoK/view).